Documentation

 Bootstrap Configuration

-To access the Swagger docs page, your application must listen on a port (not just start microservices).
-Here's the required bootstrap configuration:
+To access the EventScribe docs page, your application must listen on a port (not just start microservices).
+Here's the required bootstrap configuration for Kafka transport.
+WebSocket transport requires no additional bootstrap setup — gateways work automatically with the existing HTTP server.

 import { NestFactory } from '@nestjs/core';